 ii) In-Store Footfall Is Reducing

-Regardless of the holiday sales season, the in-store footfall continues to lessen.
-According to a study, foot traffic in US retail stores fell 7.5% in November and December 2017.
+Regardless of the holiday sales season, the in-store footfall continues to lose ground.
+According to a study, foot traffic in US retail stores fell by 7.5%.
 Why?
-Because purchasing from mobile devices has become a trend.
-It is convenient for many.
-It is driving the traditional purchasing away from physical stores.
+Because purchasing from mobile devices has become a new trend.
+It is convenient for many consumers and is challenging the traditional purchasing practices from physical stores.
 Hence, you must ensure your online game is rock-solid!

 iii) Cell Phones Are the Go-To Purchase Channel

-People will buy many gifts online during the holiday season 2018.
+People will buy many gifts online during the holiday season 2019.
 This is great news for foreign dropshippers. eMarketer says the purchasing power of American customers is at its peak since 2000.
-Lower unemployment and better wages will have a positive impact on the holiday spending statistics this season.
+Lower unemployment and better wages will have a positive impact on holiday spending statistics this season.

 vi) Email Converts Best for Holiday Online Shopping

 Emails still rule during the holiday sales season.
 Klayvio says emails contribute 27% to the holiday spending statistics during the peak of Black Friday and Cyber Monday.
 Roughly 500,000 online merchants assured that emails brought them higher sales.
-The numbers speak for themselves.
+The following numbers speak for themselves.

 - Email Conversions: 4.29%